captionpoint/captionpoint-plays/FUN-HOME.md

 ---

+template: 2col
 ## BOBBY JEREMY:
 MADE OUT OF LOVE

+## FAMILY AND THE SUSAN DEYS:
+LOVE LOVE LOVE LOVE LOVE

+---

+template: 2col
+## BOBBY JEREMY:
 A RAINCOAT OF LOVE

+## FAMILY AND THE SUSAN DEYS:
+LOVE LOVE LOVE LOVE LOVE

 ---

+template: 2col
+## BOBBY JEREMY, BRUCE, AND HELEN:
+EVERYTHING’S ALL RIGHT BABE,<br>
+WHEN WE’RE TOGETHAH

+## THE SUSAN DEYS AND THE KIDS:
+BA BA BA BA (etc.)

+---

+## BOBBY JEREMY, BRUCE, AND HELEN:
+EVERYTHING’S ALL RIGHT BABE,<br>
+WHEN WE’RE TOGETHAH

+---

 ## BRUCE:
+EVERYTHING’S ALL RIGHT BABE,
+WHEN WE’RE TOGETHAH

+---

 EVERYTHING’S ALL RIGHT

 EVERYTHING’S ALL RIGHT

+---

 EVERYTHING’S ALL RIGHT

 ---

 ## ALISON:
 It’s only writing, it’s only drawing.
 I’m remembering something, that’s all.

+---

 ---